Fahim-Al-Razy/Fahim-Al-Razy/README.md

  Nice to meet you!
 I am a CSE student studying at BRAC University .
 I believe in punctuality and proper utilization of resources .
-I am interested in innovation and technology
+I am interested in innovation and technology.
 My goal is to become a successfull freelancer through developing several skills like graphics designing skill, web development skills etc during my university years.
 After completing my graduation I aim to go abroad for higher studies and settle there .

 **Skills**: